Challenge lifetime gifts made before death

 Contact our team

-A lifetime gift, as opposed to a gift made through a will upon one’s death, is a significant aspect of estate planning and financial matters that demands careful consideration.
+A lifetime gift, as opposed to a legacy made through a Will, is a significant aspect of estate planning and demands careful consideration.

-Our team of specialists excels in offering guidance tailored to the intricacies of challenging lifetime gifts and loans.
+Our team of specialists excels in offering guidance tailored to the intricacies of challenging lifetime gifts, defending gift disputes and loans.

 Whether it involves contesting the validity of a lifetime gift or loan or seeking equitable solutions through negotiation and mediation, we are committed to helping you navigate this intricate landscape with confidence and clarity.
 Your financial well-being and peace of mind are our top priorities as we work together to safeguard your interests.